Teradata/product-help/IMC/Consumption-Dashboard/Customer-Data-Space.md

-### Customer Data Space (CDS)
+### Terabytes Consumed

-Indicates the number of terabytes of storage your system is using.
+Indicates the total amount of storage consumed.
 It's updated weekly.

-CDS includes space used for:
-- User-defined tables
-- Primary, secondary, and join and hash indexes

-It doesn't include:
-- Spool
-- Teradata system generated databases (systemfe, syslib, and dbc)

 Select
 ![cov-icn-export.png](cov-icn-export.png) to export the data to .csv format.

-Select **CDS Details** to filter the time period and date range.
+Select **View** to filter the time period and date range.